The 5 Best Online Master’s in Addiction and Recovery Degree Programs

 - Projected Growth Rate: 23%

-- Rehabilitation Counselor: Rehabilitation counselors care for and guide individuals with mental, physical, emotional, or developmental disabilities.
+- Rehabilitation counselors care for and guide individuals with mental, physical, emotional, or developmental disabilities.
 They help patients learn how to live independently and overcome negative impacts of living with their disability.
 Rehabilitation counselors work in rehabilitation centers, youth guidance organizations, and senior centers.

 - Median Annual Salary: $34,860